Research On Chemical And Biological Defense (12.360)

 Renewals

-Once a grant is awarded, any follow-on research Proposal is treated as a new request.
+Once a grant is awarded, any follow-on research proposal may be treated as a new request.
 Follow-on work should allow for review time noted above.

 Formula and Matching Requirements